What is a nursing strike?

 - The baby might have a stuffy nose or earache which is making feeding uncomfortable.

-- He might have a sore throat or mouth.
+- They might have a sore throat or mouth.
 Some mothers have found a little injury such as a cut in their baby’s mouth or an ulcer which hadn’t been noticed.

 - Hand, foot and mouth disease or chickenpox can cause a nursing strike as it is so uncomfortable to feed.

-- He could have sore gums from teething, a thrush infection or even a urinary tract infection.
+- They could have sore gums from teething, a thrush infection or even a urinary tract infection.

 Sometimes the cause is emotional: